South Fork American River

-The South Fork American River is a major tributary of the American River in El Dorado County, California, draining a watershed on the western slope of the Sierra Nevada east of Sacramento.
+The South Fork American River is a major tributary of the American River in El Dorado County, California, United States, draining a watershed on the western slope of the Sierra Nevada east of Sacramento.
 The river begins in pristine Desolation Wilderness and flows through the Sierra Nevada foothills.
 The river at Coloma was the site of James Marshall's discovery of gold at Sutter's Mill on January 24, 1848, which started the California Gold Rush.
 The South Fork of the American is "the most popular recreation stream in the West" for whitewater rafting in North America, e.g., 80,000 visitors in 2011.
 Professional whitewater rafting companies have been offering commercial rafting trips on the South Fork American River since 1978.

 Geography

 The river begins at Nebelhorn near Johnson Pass about 10 mi south of Lake Tahoe.
 From there it flows west for 87 mi, past the towns of Kyburz, Pollock Pines and Coloma, before emptying into Folsom Lake, the reservoir formed by the Folsom Dam.
 The North Fork American River also flows into the lake, and the combined rivers form the American River proper, which flows from the dam southwest to a confluence with the Sacramento River.